paravatha/multi-agent-ai-system/README.md

 - **Fact-Check Table**: A markdown table with verification status and confidence scores.
 - **Logs**: Detailed logs capturing pipeline steps for traceability.

+Outputs are stored in `data/output`

 ## Development

 ### Logging

 The application uses Python's `logging` module for detailed traceability.
-Logs include:
+Log files are saved in `logs` folder Logs include:

 - Pipeline initialization and execution steps.
 - Agent creation and execution details.